2i2c-org/team-compass/services/technical-support/terminology.md

   Change Requests are generally non-urgent and should not be associated with significant diminished service.
 They are often things that communities _could_ carry out themselves with the proper guidance and infrastructure setup.
 We aim to make our hubs as configurable as possible _by the community_ so that we are not on the critical path for things like environment updates.

+Change Requests
+: See {term}`Change Request`.

 Guidance Request
-Guidance Requests
-  A Support Request that is not tied directly to a change in infrastructure.
+: A Support Request that is not tied directly to a change in infrastructure.
 Sometimes support requests are not tied to a specific change, but a desire to discuss and request guidance.
 In this case we may set up a meeting to discuss as a group, or have some back-and-forth via support channels.

+Guidance Requests
+: See {term}`Guidance Request`.

 Support Budget
-  A fixed amount of time that we can spend providing support for each community that we serve.
+: A fixed amount of time that we can spend providing support for each community that we serve.
 This helps us ensure that we can sustainably serve many communities.
 Any support request that is **not tied to an {term}`Incident`** will draw from the support budget for that community.
 If a community requests support beyond their support budget, we may request extra funds to help cover our costs.

   :::{note}
   We currently keep this term intentionally vague, and ask that communities are respectful of our time when making change requests.